 Natural Substitutes without Using PPIs

 If you talk to anyone who has tried to get off of these medications many will tell you it’s hard.
-It’s been hard for me but I’m gradually weaning off.
+It was a bit challenging for me but I did wean off.
 Here’s what I’m doing and maybe it will help you too.
 These substitutes are non-habit forming with no ill side effects!

 Acid Relief Solution #1 – DGL: The Licorice Soother

 Many of you might not like the flavor of licorice but let me tell you it works!
 It has a long history as a digestive discomfort healer.
 It has the ability to heal the esophageal, stomach and intestinal lining by increasing the secretion of protective mucus that lines the gastrointestinal tract.
 This lining is a “key component of the stomach’s defense against the erosive properties of acid.”

 As prescribed, I chew two tablets 20 minutes before each meal.
 It’s definitely noticeable and has helped me wean down off the Prilosec I was on many years ago.

 Slippery elm is a well-known herb used for its soothing properties.
 Because it’s compounds are “slippery” in nature, it helps to protect the lining of the esophagus, stomach and intestines.
 Pretty cool!

 Acid Relief Solution #3 – Cooling Aloe Vera